The Eight Thoughts of a Great Person

 Mettaṁ Rāhula bhāvanaṁ bhāvehi,

-Let happen, Rāhula, the friendly practice of letting happen,
+Let happen, Rāhula, the friendliness of letting happen,

 mettaṁ hi te Rāhula bhāvanaṁ bhāvayato